jkclem/MCMC-Log-Reg/README.md

 # MCMC-Log-Reg
 Contains a class that fits logistic regression parameters via a modified Metropolis-Hastings algorithm.
+An example is contained in a .ipynb file in this repository.

 Requires numpy, scipy, and tqdm libraries.